The Salvation Army gifts the in-need

 WICHITA, Kan.
-(KNSW) – The Salvation Army is stocking up on more than just food this holiday season.
+(KSNW) – The Salvation Army is stocking up on more than just food this holiday season.

 The organization is currently at full capacity and keeping hygiene products stocked is can be difficult during the holidays.